Originally published January 31, 2020. Updated July 11, 2023

 Today, daa’s TARGIT system updates a staggering amount of data pulled from all of airport operations every two minutes.
 With this near-real-time access to data, daa is able to look at yesterday, today, and tomorrow.
 TARGIT’s self-service capabilities make it easy for users of various technical skill levels to find the answers they need in operational and commercial data.
 But that’s just the beginning.

 daa is also analyzing data from customer car parks, security, the baggage journey, global ARI retail insights, and live flight and passenger views.
 TARGIT’s data governance and permission levels make it possible for daa to share reports, dashboards, and analyses with one of their largest airline partners.
 The airline accesses TARGIT Decision Suite in their control room to see the entire passenger check-in sequence so administrators know where passengers are at all times.
 Knowing this helps them improve their on-time departures.

 All of this data helps daa with decision support, such as demand planning and employee rostering for different shifts throughout the day.
 Airfield performance analytics help daa ensure they are making the most of their existing assets as they build a new runway.
 And retail has access to data to help them up sell passengers for various programs throughout the airport.

-Cleary recently joined me on a TARGIT webinar to discuss daa’s full analytics story.
+Cleary joined us on a TARGIT webinar to discuss daa’s full analytics story.
 In the webinar, he maps out: